kibblewhite/VillaPlus-VirtualBasket/README.md

 Please note:
 - This task does not require implementing a shopping basket, e-commerce website, or console application
-- Aim to spend approximately two hours working on the solution.
+- Aim to spend approximately two - three hours working on the solution
+- If you are proud of your solution you are free to share it, but we ask for our details to be removed and our details not to be published without our permissions

 ### Guidelines

 - Adequate error handling in place
 - Effective unit testing to validate code functionality with a single well-defined assertion
+- Robust unit tests with comprehensive coverage
 - Organized project structure to ensure maintainability
 - Implementation of SOLID design principles
 - Class-based modular code organisation, for example, one class per file